 The amount of a PPD award depends on the seriousness of the injury, based on your doctor’s assessment using calculations from L&I’s Permanent Partial Disability schedules.

-Smaller PPD settlements are typically paid in lump sums, while medium-to-large settlements are paid out in lump sums or time-based payments.
+Smaller PPD awards are typically paid in lump sums, while medium-to-large settlements are paid out in lump sums or time-based payments.

 If your injury or condition prevents you from returning to work at all, you may be eligible for an L&I disability pension.
 Also known as Permanent Total Disability, this benefit is paid to a small number of workers every month for the rest of their lives.